-Plastering is a difficult process and site conditions have a big impact on the results.
+Plastering straw bale houses in cold climates is a difficult process and site conditions have a big impact on the results.
 Most people are aware that plastering in direct sun is not a great idea, especially with natural plasters.
 What many don’t realize is that plastering in cold conditions and/or wind can be equally as damaging to the plaster.

 Other plasters are able to handle direct sun, wind, a little frost, and other adverse conditions; however, those plasters are usually modern synthetic plasters.
 Natural plasters, because of the fact that they are natural and do not have chemical additives to deal with adverse conditions, are not likely to be able to handle such climatic conditions.
 For this reason, natural plastering must be completed under moderate conditions or must be at least protected from extremes as noted above.